aiven/aiven-docs/docs/products/kafka/howto/enable-oidc.md

   - `kafka.sasl_oauthbearer_expected_issuer` (Optional)
     - **Description**: Specifies the JWT's issuer for the broker to verify.
 Corresponds to the Apache Kafka parameter `sasl.oauthbearer.expected.issuer`.
-This setting is optional.
     - **Value**: Enter the issuer URL or identifier provided by your OIDC provider.
   - `kafka.sasl_oauthbearer_expected_audience` (Optional)
     - **Description**: Validates the intended JWT audience for the broker.
 Corresponds to the Apache Kafka parameter `sasl.oauthbearer.expected.audience`.
-This is optional and is used if your OIDC provider specifies an audience.
+It is used if your OIDC provider specifies an audience.
     - **Value**: Input the audience identifiers given by your OIDC provider.
 If there are multiple audiences, separate them with commas.